List of smoking bans: Gabon

 In Gabon, smoking is prohibited in many public places but the law requires designated smoking areas to be provided.

 Gambia

 The Gambia has a smoking ban in place.

 Georgia

 On 1 May 2018 legislation banning smoking in public places (stations, hotels, restaurants, café-bars, etc.) was enacted.

 Germany

 The 16 states of Germany have their own smoking laws.
 As of July 2016, nearly 40% of the German population (Bavaria, North Rhine-Westphalia, Saarland) live in a state with a strict smoking ban including all restaurants, pubs, cafés and discos.
-In the other 13 states designated smoking rooms as well as one-room smoking bars with less than 75 m^{2} (800 sq. ft.) are permitted.
+In the other 13 states designated smoking rooms as well as one-room smoking bars with less than 75 m^{2} are permitted.

 Gibraltar

 Smoking has been prohibited in all enclosed public spaces since 1 October 2012.
 This includes also public transportation, offices and work environments.
 In 2021 the "Smoking Prohibition (Playgrounds and Parks) Regulations" (LN.2021/182) extends the ban to public parks, playgrounds, schools, beaches and public recreational areas.
 It is also forbidden to smoke in the outdoor premises of healthcare facilities.
 Tobacco packaging must display health warnings that cover at least 50% of the main surfaces, and must not contain misleading terms such as "light" or "mild".